reach4help/reach4help/web-client/docs/CodingConventions/CODING_CONVENTIONS.md

 ![How to write template strings](CODING_CONVENTIONS_TRANSLATIONS.png)

 NOTE: This screenshot is not exactly right.
 The path of the string should correspond to the path of the file.

+## CSS

+- Always use flexbox for any Block-level component (e.g. < div >)

 ## Generic Components in Figma

 Check Figma for styles -- it already has styles in it.
 We need to create a generic component library in src/components/figma

 A name should always correspond to the component's usage and function.
 How has UIUX broken down the layout.
 Figure it out or talk to them.
 Is there MainText and SecondaryText?
 InfoBoxes and ExplanationBoxes?

 What should we name this style?
 Is it really an H6?
 What is a good name for it?

 ![This is a style](H6.png)

 Be careful because figma is not always consistent in its usage of H4 or H6. for example, they may throw in a font-weight: 700.
 Create a simple concise name for a reusable component

 What is this one called?

 ![This is another style](AccentStyle.png)

 src/components/figma

 Distinguish

 - TextStyle components (eg font-weight: 700px) are SPANS
-- BlockStyle components (eg margin: 25px) are DIVS
+- BlockStyle components (eg margin: 25px) are DIVS.
+Always use flexbox

 ## MainText.tsx :